pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 ## Overview

-DLog supports multiple partitioning strategies that clients can use to control data distribution and ordering.
+Pyralog supports multiple partitioning strategies that clients can use to control data distribution and ordering.

 ### Key Concepts

 **Partition Key**: Determines which partition receives the record
 **Ordering Key**: Determines the order of records within a stream
-**Server-Assigned Offset**: DLog's internal position (EpochOffset)
+**Server-Assigned Offset**: Pyralog's internal position (EpochOffset)

 These can be **the same** or **different** depending on your use case.